shoaibur/Tutorials/Python/README.md

 * *Uppercase first and last character of a string*
   * `mystring[0].capitalize() + mystring[1:-1] + mystring[-1].capitalize()`

-* *Difference between `|` and `or` in conditions*
-  * `if a or b` --> this first check for a, if a is true, it executes the command without checking for b.
-If a is not true, then it checks for b.
-If b is true, it executes the command under the condition.
-  * `if a | b` --> this first checks for a and then checks for b.
-If either a or b is true, then execute the command under the condition.

 8. Check if a string is composed of all lower case characters